dayton-outar/shillings/docs/MARKETING/MARKET/JM.md

 **BONUS:** If intrinsic valuation is done, it's a good idea to show a breakdown of how the numbers were arrived.

-### Beginner
+### Intermediate - Almost Savvy

 Christopher Shaw - Reads IPO, Short-term Trader

 Demographics: 40 - 60 y-o age group

  1. Where is the market heading?

     More people want to trade stocks in overseas market.

+ 2. How many other persons do you know that trade stocks?

+    4

-2. How much time do you spend monitoring your investments?
+ 3. How much time do you spend monitoring your investments?

     2 hour for the month.
 5 hours per month, if the market is up (bullish).

-3. What do you look for?
+ 4. What do you look for?

     - Looks at indices for trends of overall market
     - RSI